KhushbooGoel01/Top-Interview-Questions--Leetcode/README.md

 ## Steps For Contribution

-    1. Fork this repo
+    1. Fork this repo.
-    2. Star this repo
+    2. Star this repo.
     3. Get an issue assigned.
-    3. Work on the issssue, add a file ( txt/cpp ) inside appropriate folder
+    3. Work on the issue, add a file ( txt/cpp ) inside the appropriate folder.
-    4. Commit the code
+    4. Commit the code.
-    5. Make pull request
+    5. Make a pull request.

 ---

 ## Ideas for contribution

-- Repo contain folders of Top-Interview-Questions by Leetcode.
-You can **add a solution** to a question that is unanswered.
+- Repo contains folders of Top-Interview-Questions by Leetcode.
+You can **add a solution** to an unanswered question.
-- You can **update existing solution** with a better one ( better complexity).
+- You can **update the existing solution** with a better one ( better complexity).
 - You can **add new questions** and solutions in diff. languages.
 - **solve issues** raised by other people or yourself.
-- make webpage ( hosted from GitHub readme ) more appealing and updated.
+- make a webpage ( hosted from GitHub readme ) more appealing and updated.